 Xeljanz Side Effects

 The most common side effects of Xeljanz include upper respiratory tract infection, cold-like symptoms, diarrhea, rash, herpes zoster infection (shingles) and headache.
-The arthritis and ulcerative colitis medication can also cause more severe problems such as serious infections, cancer, blood clots, and death.
-In July 2019, the U.S. Food and Drug Administration added a black box warning about an increased risk of blood clots and death with Xeljanz 10 mg twice daily dose.
+The medication can also cause more severe problems such as serious infections, heart problems, cancer, blood clots, and death.

 Xeljanz and Xeljanz XR are Janus kinase (JAK) inhibitors that treat rheumatoid arthritis, psoriatic arthritis and ulcerative colitis by regulating the activity of the immune system.
 Tofacitinib is the active ingredient in the drug.